Nehalem (microarchitecture): Performance and power improvements

 Overclocking is possible with Bloomfield processors and the X58 chipset.
 Lynnfield processors use a PCH removing the need for a northbridge.

-Nehalem processors incorporate SSE 4.2 SIMD instructions, adding seven new instructions to the SSE 4.1 set in the Core 2 series.
+Nehalem processors incorporate SSE4.2 SIMD instructions, adding seven new instructions to the SSE 4.1 set in the Core 2 series.
 The Nehalem architecture reduces atomic operation latency by 50% in an attempt to eliminate overhead on atomic operations such as the LOCK CMPXCHG compare-and-swap instruction.